ArtifactDB/SewerRat/README.md

 - `-session` specifies the lifetime of a registration sesssion (i.e., the maximum time between starting and finishing the registration, see below).
   This defaults to 10 minutes.

+It is assumed that SewerRat runs under a service account with no access to credentials or other sensitive information.
+This is because users can, in their registered directories, craft symlinks to arbitrary locations that will be followed by SewerRat.
+Any file path that can be accessed by the service account should be assumed to be public when the SewerRat API is active.

 The [`html/`](html) subdirectory contains a minimal search page that queries a local SewerRat instance.
 Developers can copy this page and change the `base_url` to point to their production instance.